Shotsuke/Shotsuke.github.io/source/_posts/Graph-Theory-and-Algorithms.md

         return the path from root to u else do:
         foreach (u, v) in E do:
-            if v.visited is false and the path from root to v is an alternating path of M do:
+            if v.visited = false and the path from root to v is an alternating path of M do:
                 P* ← DFSAP(G , v , M)
-                if P* is not NULL do:
+                if P* != NULL do:
                     return P*
     return NULL
 ~~~